 Day 12: Ft.
 Lauderdale, Florida:

-Following your departure from the Caribbean Princess, you will be transferred to the airport to catch your flight home to Dublin.
+Following your departure from the ship, you will be transferred to the airport to catch your flight home to Dublin.

-1 Night in a Miami hotel and 10 Nights accommodation aboard the 5 Star Caribbean Princess, operated by Princess Cruise Line.
-(See ship info tab for more information on Caribbean Princess)
+1 Night in a Miami hotel and 10 Nights accommodation aboard the 5 Star Caribbean Princess or Island Princess, operated by Princess Cruise Line.
+(See ship info tab for more information on Caribbean Princess & Island Princess)

 Exciting adventures await aboard Caribbean Princess, as she sets sail with a multi-million-dollar array of luxurious enhancements.
 From staterooms that offer a more restful sleep, to endless tempting new dining options, fresh experiences for kids and teens, plus other upgrades, you’ll find Caribbean Princess herself has come back new.